kuzzleio/sdk-java/doc/3/migration/how-to/index.md

 ## Installation

 The installation of the JVM SDK is the same as for the Java SDK.
 You can find the SDK JARs directly on [bintray](https://bintray.com/kuzzle/maven/sdk-jvm).
-Download and add it to your classpath.
+Download them and add them to your classpath.

 ### Maven:
 **from**